Purpose

 Staffing Blocks

-Operational staffing occurs longitudinally and will consist of 15 weekends total.
+Operational staffing occurs longitudinally and will consist of 15 weekends in total.
 This is inclusive of 1 major holiday and 2 minor holiday weekends.
 Staffing shifts will encompass both operational and clinical responsibilities and may occur during the day or evening.

 Project Selection

 The PGY2 Solid Organ Transplant Pharmacy Resident will receive project proposal submissions from the transplant pharmacy preceptors and faculty for considerations as a research project.
 Projects are rigorously reviewed for feasibility, and appropriateness of timeline for the resident research process by the Residency Advisory Committee for Solid Organ Transplant.
-The list developed in this forum focus on clinical outcomes in the management of solid organ transplant patients, the value of clinical pharmacist services, and/or focus on quality improvement initiatives.
+The list developed in this forum focuses on clinical outcomes in the management of solid organ transplant patients, the value of clinical pharmacist services, and/or focus on quality improvement initiatives.
 The vetted projects will be presented to the resident during orientation and selected by the resident based upon interest.

 Research Training

-PGY2 Solid Organ Transplant pharmacy residents have the option to participate in the UCSF Research Certificate Program and will gain skills in: adhering to a research timeline, creating an appropriate study design and methodology, completing data collection and analysis and summarizing research findings.
+PGY2 Solid Organ Transplant pharmacy residents have the option to participate in the UCSF Research Certificate Program and will gain skills in adhering to a research timeline, creating an appropriate study design and methodology, completing data collection and analysis and summarizing research findings.
 Residents can enroll in the Designing Clinical Research (DCR) course that is part of the Summer Clinical Research Workshop.
 This interprofessional curriculum within the Department of Epidemiology & Biostatistics guides residents through modification of their research proposal and creation of a version suitable for submission to the UCSF Institutional Review Board.
 Residents with research experience have the option of enrolling into the Introduction to Statistical Computing in Clinical Research Course for using STATA in lieu of the DCR course.

 Poster & Platform Presentations